-Lake Manyara National Park covers the area around the Lake Manyara and is the least visited and smallest of the game parks near Serengeti – other two being Ngorongoro and Tarangire.
+Lake Manyara National Park is the least visited and smallest of the game parks near Serengeti – other two being Ngorongoro and Tarangire.
 Just like the other parks, also Lake Manyara has its own unique nature and animals.

-If you’re interested in a walking safari and exploring the park on foot together with a ranger, this is also possible.
+If you’re interested in a walking safari and exploring the park on foot together with a ranger, this is also possible at Lake Manyara.
 Actually, three men in our group decided to do so and for 30USD per person they got to walk around for roughly 1.5h.
 While they liked the walking safari, it was mainly carried out in the open areas of the park meaning there’s less excitement about what could be hiding behind the bushes and the animals you see are actually pretty far away.